 Draft Marlborough Area Neighbourhood Plan (2021 – 2036) Regulation 16 Consultation

-Wiltshire Council is currently consulting on the proposed Draft Marlborough Area Neighbourhood Plan, which has been formally submitted by Marlborough Town Council.
+Wiltshire Council consulted on the proposed Draft Marlborough Area Neighbourhood Plan, which was formally submitted by Marlborough Town Council.

-Following this consultation, the comments received will be passed to an independent examiner who will consider the representations and recommend whether the draft Neighbourhood Plan should be put to a community referendum.
+Following this consultation, the comments received were passed to an independent examiner to consider the representations and recommend whether the draft Neighbourhood Plan should be put to a community referendum.

-The consultation starts on Monday 20th September 2021 and responses must be received no later than 5pm on Monday 8th November 2021.
+The consultation started on Monday 20 September 2021 and closed on Monday 8 November 2021.

 Please be aware that all representations will be publicly available and may also appear on the Wiltshire Council website.

-Further information including the submitted draft neighbourhood plan and how to comment can be found online via http://www.wiltshire.gov.uk/planning-neighbourhood-consultations
+Further information including the submitted draft neighbourhood plan and how to comment were available online via http://www.wiltshire.gov.uk/planning-neighbourhood-consultations

-Where possible, please provide any comments using the Consultation Portal.
-Alternatively, an editable representation form can be downloaded from the Supporting Files section on the consultation portal, and completed forms can either be emailed to firstname.lastname@example.org or sent by post to:
+Where possible, responders were asked to provide any comments using the Consultation Portal.
+Alternatively, an editable representation form was available to be downloaded from the Supporting Files section on the consultation portal, and completed forms could either be emailed to email@example.com or sent by post to:

 If you have any questions, please do not hesitate to contact Spatial Planning on Tel: 01225 713598 or by email to firstname.lastname@example.org